Colden V. Baxter

-Research conducted in the Stream Ecology Center focuses on rivers and streams, but more generally on the ecological linkages between water and land.
+Research conducted in the Stream Ecology Center focuses on rivers and streams, but more generally on the ecological linkages between water, land and people.
 Reciprocal connections such as those between streams, floodplains, and riparian forests are critical to watershed ecosystems, and they couple land and water in their vulnerability to the agents of global environmental change.
 Research led by Dr. Baxter is aimed at improving our understanding of the basic nature of such connections and the consequences of their disruption by human activities, but also contributing to better-informed conservation and stewardship.
-Examples of current research include 1) studies of the direct and indirect effects of nonnative species invasions, habitat degradation, and the loss of Pacific salmon on reciprocal linkages between stream and riparian forest food webs, 2) investigations of the effects of human land use, flow regulation, and changing climate on large river-riparian ecosystems of the western U.S. (work focused in the Columbia and Colorado basins), 3) studies of groundwater-stream water interactions, including human impacts on this connectivity and potential for floodplain restoration efforts in the Columbia Basin, and 4) research into the effects of wildfire on linked aquatic-terrestrial ecosystems in watersheds of the northern Rocky Mountains.

 Bellmore, J. R. and C.V.
 Baxter.
+2014.
 Effects of geomorphic process domains on the structure and function of aquatic ecosystems: a comparison of floodplain and confined river segments.
-River Research and Applications.
-In press.
+River Research and Applications 30: 617630.

 Davis, J M., C.V.
 Baxter, B.T.
 Crosby, J.L.
 Pierce, E. J. Rosi-Marshall.
 2013.
 Anticipating stream ecosystem responses to climate change: toward predictions that incorporate effects via land-water linkages.
-Ecosystems.
-In press (available on-line).
+Ecosystems 16: 909922.

 Lepori, F., J.R.
 Benjamin, K.D.
 Fausch, and C.V.
 Baxter.
 2012.
 Are invasive and native trout functionally-equivalent predators?
 Results and lessons from a field experiment.
 Aquatic Conservation: Marine and Freshwater Ecosystems 22: 787798.